Monitor network connectivity using Azure Monitor agent with connection monitor

 - Ease of troubleshooting, with simpler data collection management for the Log Analytics agent

-To start using Connection Monitor for monitoring, do the following:
+To start using connection monitor for monitoring, follow these steps:

 - Install monitoring agents